The last question to ask in defining the graph objective is critical to every information system.

 If a data graph is intended for broad distribution, then its decoding would only be successful if the choice of encoding is ubiquitous.

 Any novel graphical method must be accompanied by a simplified guide to accommodate quick training prior decoding.
-As as example, see Florence Nightingale’s rose that was published with a detailed description on how one should decode the new graphical tool.
+As an example, Florence Nightingale’s rose was a striking innovation for its time, and for this reasons she was careful to publish the graph with an a detailed annotation on how one should decode visual information.